Climbing Pichincha Volcano (4784m)

 What clothing and equipment should i bring to climb Pichincha Volcano?

-To ensure a safer and more comfortable journey in this Mid-Altitude Mountain with some rocky sections, certain specific equipment is indispensable:
+To ensure a safer and more comfortable journey in this mid-altitude mountain hike with some rocky sections, certain specific equipment is indispensable, especially if you’re staying overnight or doing it on a cold day:

 Essentials: